 Should you introduce letters to your preschooler in their order in the alphabet?
 Surprisingly, no. There are actually better ways to introduce the letters of the alphabet.
 In Montessori education, letters are introduced by phonetic sounds rather than letter names.
 And they’re not introduced in their order within the alphabet.

 Maria Montessori believed young children have a deep sense of dignity and want to do the right thing.
 You can use Montessori techniques to teach your child how to do the right thing.
 Here are some Montessori principles you can use at home to teach manners.
 1. Emphasize practical life

 The three-period lesson is a Montessori method which can help you clearly and easily teach concepts to your preschooler.
 It could be used to introduce anything from colors to letters to dinosaur names.
-The photo is a version of the sandpaper letters I’ve used to introduce phonetic sounds.
-To
+The photo is an inexpensive version of the sandpaper letters I used to introduce phonetic sounds

 It’s easy to focus on the importance of helping your preschooler by answering your child’s questions or reading to your child.
 But one of the best ways to help your preschooler is too often overlooked.
 Take a tip from Montessori education and help your child learn how to do things